 A Limited Liability Company (LLC) is a business form in the United States that combines the personal liability protection of a corporation with the tax efficiency of a sole proprietorship or partnership.
 Before I go into the many scenarios and LLC kinds that may be most beneficial, let’s take a look at the most common LLC versions available to business owners.

-An LLC is a legal entity formed by legislation and governed by the laws of the state in which it operates.
+Legislation creates an LLC as a legal entity, and the laws of the state in which it operates govern it.
 The business form combines a sole proprietorship or partnership’s pass-through taxation with a corporation’s restricted liability.
 For most business owners, this is an excellent position.

 Although each state has its own set of restrictions for LLCs, the legal framework is identical.
 A member of an LLC is the owner, and LLCs can have one or more members.
 Forming an LLC allows you to keep your personal and business assets separate, produces far less paperwork than a typical corporation, and gives you more freedom in designing your organization to your needs.

-Some LLCs are created for professionals like doctors and lawyers, while others are created to take advantage of interstate commerce rules.
+Some businesses create LLCs for professionals like doctors and lawyers, while others form them to benefit from interstate commerce rules.
 Smart business owners prefer LLCs to corporations because they have personal liability protection without having to deal with the red tape, paperwork, or formalities that can be challenging for a small business, a startup, or a solo entrepreneur.

 A family limited partnership is identical to a limited partnership, except that it is owned by family members.
 Families typically form an LLC as a limited or general partnership and invest their assets in it.
 They can also delegate power and membership to other relatives, giving them entire authority over their assets.